Talking About the Past Tenses in English Grammar

 20. We had never met before the conference.

-Talking About the Past Perfect Continuous Tense
+Past Perfect Continuous Examples

 1. I had been waiting for an hour when he arrived.